-Forgiveness
+Forgiveness Policy

-Under limited circumstances, a

-student may petition to have pre-

-moved from the cumulative grade

-point average but not from the

-guidelines and procedures are

-available in counseling centers and Registrar's office.
+Under limited circumstances, a student may petition to have previously earned "F" grades removed from the cumulative grade point average but not from the student record.
+Eligibility guidelines and procedures are available in counseling centers and Registrar's office.

-viously earned "F" grades re-

-student record.
-Eligibility

-Policy

-Grade points are numerical values which indicate the scholarship level of the letter grades.
-Grade points are assigned according to the following scale: